 It all came back to food safety and the inherent dishonesty of Jews, the article concluded: “The nearly unbelievable conditions in this genuine Jewish factory are so scandalous that the strictest measures are barely sufficient in order to prevent such cases in future.”
 The judge in the case clearly read the article, because my grandfather was held without bail, put on trial, convicted, and sentenced to three years in prison.

-Of course, people in America aren’t just being scapegoated for foodborne illnesses.
 Immigrants are being rounded up by the thousands and deported for being criminals, even if they’ve lived in the U.S. for years without ever having been in trouble with the law, as I described in a recent article.
-“Crime” is as good an accusation as “tuberculosis” was 90 years ago.
+“Crime” is as good an accusation today as “tuberculosis” was 90 years ago.

 In the photo above, I’m standing outside the huge prison in Bruchsal, Germany, where my grandfather was imprisoned between 1936 and 1939.
 The sign on the right warns not to get any closer than where I am standing.

-I’m currently in Germany on business and had occasion to visit a prison where my grandfather was held.
-It’s a huge structure that opened in 1848 and based on an American prison model in Pennsylvania, whereby prisoners were held in individual cells and prohibited from talking and socializing.
+I’m currently in Germany on business and had occasion to visit a prison where my grandfather was held, actually one of at least three prisons where he was held.
+It’s a huge structure that opened in 1848 and based on an American prison model in Pennsylvania, where prisoners were held in individual cells and prohibited from speaking and socializing.
 It’s apparently not like that any more, though the place looks very grim from the outside (see photo).
-As I walked around this awful place, I couldn’t help but conclude that it’s bad news not only to make false accusations about tainted food, but also to keep kicking up dust against repeated credible accusations against your business.
+As I walked around this awful place, I couldn’t help but conclude that the people targeted and the rationales for targeting them shift over time, but the need for political scapegoats never seems to vanish for those in power seeking to distract us.